ETS-BodyModeling/ImplicitParametricAvatar/README.md

    ```

    The results will be saved in the `output_simple` directory with the following subfolders:
+   - `ours.csv`: Contains the entry "Ours" corresponding to Table 1 in our paper
    - `recons`: Contains reconstructed SMPL-X meshes and corresponding textures.
    - `output_render`: Stores rendered frontal images, normal maps, and silhouettes.
    - `stats`: Includes quantitative statistics evaluating the performance of the method.